Forest Hill, Toronto: Character

 Lower Forest Hill is a tree lined upscale neighbourhood comparable to nearby Rosedale.
 According to its older building codes in the 1920s to 1930s, all homes had to be designed by an architect and have a tree in the front yard.
 The result was a multitude of well manicured brick and mason mansions.
 At Spadina Road and Lonsdale Avenue is Forest Hill Village, a small shopping district containing boutique shops, a small grocery, banking and other services.
 Two elite private boarding schools, The Bishop Strachan School for girls and Upper Canada College for boys can be found nearby.
-To the west along Lonsdale and Heath Street there are serval luxury condo buildings and to the north along Eglinton there is a group of more modest co-op apartments.
+To the west along Lonsdale and Heath Street there are several luxury condo buildings and to the north along Eglinton there is a group of more modest co-op apartments.

 The Loblaws grocery at Bathurst Street and St Clair Ave West is accessible to the subway, St Clair West Station however the walking distance (a few hundred meters) from the station to the Bathurst Street bus stop makes this one of the most inconvenient transfers in the city.

 The more northerly Upper Forest Hill homes, built in the 40s and 50s are smaller but have a similar lot sizes.
 This area is dominated by Tudor and Georgian styles, but the architectural styles range from French Colonial with terra cotta tiles to English country manors with sweeping lawns.
 Luxurious details such as sculpture gardens, porte-cochères, and imposing gated entrances are quite widespread.
 For example, Old Forest Hill Road hosts "a style of domestic architecture that's often been described as Stockbroker Baronial".

 The stretch along Eglinton from Bathurst to the Spadina Expressway contains a wide variety of small shops, restaurants, food stores and other services.